sg-developer-portal/doc-portal-publisher-guide/advanced/docsify-configuration.md

 Documentation portal uses a standard set of Docsify settings and styles to render your documentation.
 It does not read from your repository's `index.html` file.
 Some of these settings are configurable [from the portal](#manually-configurable-docsify-settings).

-To see exactly how your own documentation pages would look like, use the following settings in your index.html file.
+To see exactly how your own documentation pages would look like, use the following `window.$docsify` settings in your index.html file.

 ```html
 <!DOCTYPE html>